IN CONVERSATION WITH CALLIE EH

 My first DSLR camera was a Nikon D3000, and I started taking photos during my travels.
 While I always enjoyed capturing special moments, for me becoming a photographer was not something I planned.
 At least not until 2015 when I moved to Poland and by coincidence I met a cafe owner, Gaston Sitbon, and he loved my photos and wanted to present my work at his cafe...he became my mentor.
 My passion for photography has been growing ever since.
 I developed my photography knowledge and skills by attending different workshops, online photography classes, and photography books.
 What really helped improve my work was a documentary workshop in Krakow in 2016, which was extremely intense and I learned more than I expected.
 It really impacted me, and it also changed my photography point of view, how to make a better picture.

 Do you have a favourite quote/lyric/saying that resonates with you?
-And why?

 “Photography helps people to see” - Berenice Abbott